n-st/toilet.sh/README.txt

 format description at [1].
 For the sake of simplicity, it ignores all character composition rules, so it basically behaves like `toilet -W`.

+This branch relies on a pre-created font directory to create the ASCII art.
+The directory must be named after the font's name and contain one file per letter, with a filename of '%d.letter', where %d is the decimal representation of the letter's ASCII value.

+Use `toilet-prepare-font.sh` to create these directories (using the usual -f parameter).

 Supported parameters:
     -f <font file>